Head (film): Marketing

-Trailers summarized it as a "most extraordinary adventure, western, comedy, love story, mystery, drama, musical, documentary satire ever made (And that's putting it mildly)."
+Trailers summarized it as a "most extraordinary Horror, adventure, western, comedy, love story, mystery, drama, musical, documentary satire ever made (And that's putting it mildly)."
 There were no pictures of the Monkees on the original poster; only a picture of John Brockman, who did the PR for the film.

 Head was one of the first films to be advertised with an MPAA rating, with newspaper advertisements in New York daily papers on November 1, 1968, displaying a G rating.

 Another part of the promotional campaign was placing Head stickers in random places.
 Rafelson commented that he and Nicholson were arrested at the New York City premiere on October 6 for trying to put a sticker on a police officer's helmet as he mounted his horse.

 Reception

-A poor audience response at an August 1968 screening in Los Angeles eventually forced the producers to edit the picture from its original 110-minute length.
+A poor audience response at an August 1968 screening in Los Angeles led the producers to edit the picture from its original 110-minute length.
 The 86-minute Head premiered in New York City on November 6, 1968; the film later debuted in Hollywood on November 20.
 It was not a commercial success.
-This was in part because Head, being an antithesis of The Monkees sitcom, comprehensively demolished the group's carefully groomed public image while the older, hipper counterculture audience they had been reaching for rejected the Monkees' efforts out of hand.
+This was in part because Head, being an antithesis of The Monkees sitcom, comprehensively demolished the group's carefully groomed public image while the counterculture audience they had been reaching for rejected the Monkees' efforts out of hand.

-The film's release also was delayed (partly because of the use of solarization, a then-new technique both laborious and expensive) and badly underpromoted.
+The film's release also was delayed (partly because of the extensive use of solarization, a then-new technique both laborious and expensive) and underpromoted.
 The sole television commercial was a confusing minimalist close-up shot of a man's head (John Brockman); after 30 seconds the man smiled and the name HEAD appeared on his forehead.
 This ad was a parody of Andy Warhol's 1964 film Blow Job, which only showed a close-up of a man's face for an extended period, supposedly receiving 'head'.

 Receiving mixed critical reviews and virtually non-existent box office receipts, the film succeeded in alienating the band's teenage fanbase while failing to attract the more adult audience for which they had strived.
 Head's abysmal reception halted studio plans for any further films with the Monkees.
 It also corresponded with a steep drop in the group's popularity as recording artists; the Head soundtrack peaked at No. 45 on the U.S. chart, the first time any Monkees album had not risen to the Top 5.
 "Porpoise Song" was also the first single to not make the Top 40.